TickTeam/guide-tt/ticktick_web_app/how_to_subscribe_my_calendar_in_ticktick.md

 2.Enable “Calendar Subscription”.

-3.The “Calendar Subscription” tab will appear on the left panel.
+3.“Calendar Subscription” will appear in the List view.

 ![](../images/image023.png)